GerritCodeReview/plugins_pull-replication/src/main/resources/Documentation/config.md

 	Default: 5 minutes

+remote.NAME.enableBatchedRefs
+:	Keep the same batch of ref-updates in the same replication unit of work
+	and independently from sync or async replication.

+	Default: true

 remote.NAME.url
 :	Address of the remote server to fetch from.
 Single URL can be
 	specified within a single remote block.
 A remote node can request